-Multi Camera Streaming Specifics
+Multi-Camera Streaming Specifics

 - First of all, your system must be able to shoot in High Definition or HD.
 Nowadays, buying cameras that offer the possibility of shooting at 1080p with an HD-SDI or HDMI signal is quite cheap.
 It’s very important to shoot your content in HD, even if you will stream it at Standard Definition or SD bit rates.
 High Definition cameras offer excellent picture quality, even when the content is streamed at lower bit rates to accommodate your viewers.

-- Lastly, your system must be ergonomic – spend some time and visualise it before putting it into practice.
+- Lastly, your system must be ergonomic – spend some time and visualize it before putting it into practice.
 You will have to set it up in such a way that it’s easily controlled by a single person.

 Cameras and Equipment

-A successful multi camera live stream requires certain cameras and components, including:
+A successful multi-camera live stream requires certain cameras and components, including:

 You will have to get at least two HD cameras with HDMI outputs.
-With plenty of options available, it’s wise to take some time and research the type of equipment you think you will need for your streams.
+With plenty of options available, you are encouraged to carefully research the type of equipment you will certainly need for your stream.
 For example, you can buy the Canon VIXIA R800 camcorder, along with two Go-Pro Hero 7 cameras and a switcher for well under $1k.

 The most important aspect is maintaining your video and audio in sync.
 The video switcher will delay your video by a couple of frames – you will have to delay your audio for the same duration to avoid inconsistency.
-Test it out properly before starting your stream.
+Test it out thoroughly before starting your stream.

-Multi Camera Live Streaming Tips & Tricks
+Multi-Camera Live Streaming Tips & Tricks

-Finding the right balance between the roles, hardware and software can take some time and effort, but in the end it’s worth it.
+Finding the right balance between the roles, hardware, and software can take some time and effort, but in the end, it’s worth it.
 Once you get the hang of it, the end result is quite impressive.
 Here are a few tips and tricks to get you started.

-- When using multiple cameras for your stream, you should always use one camera as the “master shot” – this is the camera positioned in front of your table, for example.
+- When using multiple cameras for your stream, you should always use one camera as the “master shot” – the camera positioned in front of your table, for example.
 The “master shot” or “wide shot” should include all characters and objects within your stream.
 The other cameras should be used for close up shots.

 - You will have to pay close attention to framing your close-ups – when you want to change the angles of the cameras, simply switch to the wide shot until your close-up camera is positioned properly.
-The master shot camera may need adjustment as well – so you can switch to close ups while doing that.
+The master shot camera may need adjustment as well – so you can switch to close-ups while doing that.
 The general idea behind this is to avoid zooming and panning as much as possible.
 For example, you should avoid panning unless you are shooting a moving subject.